mattyamonaca/PBRemTools/README.md

 Download the model from here (https://github.com/facebookresearch/segment-anything#model-checkpoints) and place it under "models"(stable-diffusion-webui/extensions/PBRemTools/models).

+This program is prepared with reference to (https://github.com/facebookresearch/segment-anything) and (https://github.com/Curt-Park/segment-anything-with-clip)

 # PBRemTools
 PBRemTools(Precise background remover tools) is a collection of tools to crop backgrounds from a single picture with high accuracy.